Homebrew/legacy-homebrew/README.md

     DELETE /jobs/<jobId>     - Kills the specified job GET /jobs/<jobId>/config - Gets the job configuration

+For details on the Typesafe config format used for input (JSON also works), see the [Typesafe Config docs](https://github.com/typesafehub/config).

 ### Context configuration

 A number of context-specific settings can be controlled when creating a context (POST /contexts) or running an